queenkjuul/jingo-retro/README.md

 `emptyEmailMatches` allows access when remote authentication providers do not provide an email address as part of user data.
 It defaults to `false`, but will usually need to be set to `true` for GitHub authentication (GitHub only returns email addresses that have been made public on users' GitHub accounts).

-The authentication is mandatory to edit pages from the web interface, but jingo works on a git repository; that means that you could skip the authentication altogether and edit pages with your editor and push to the remote that jingo is serving.
+The authentication is mandatory to edit pages from the web interface, but jinji works on a git repository; that means that you could skip the authentication altogether and edit pages with your editor and push to the remote that jinji is serving.

 ## Known limitations